Y3GI/OpenBAS_ITPG/README.md

 - [ ] responder.py (common, llmnr/netbios poisoning, opens the path to relay and password cracking attacks)

 - [ ] asrep-roasting (common, a way to get password hashes for accounts that have pre-auth disabled)

-- [ ] kerberoasting (common, a way to get service account hashes that we can crack)

 - [ ] delegation stuff (common, enumerate constrained, unconstrained, and resource based delegation)